nexxucc/nexxucc/README.md

 # Hi, I am Vansh Jain 👋
-Currently working on App dev using Flutter.<br>A tech enthusiast, who has a particular habit of dual booting any Linux distro on my laptop every now and then ('cause why not).<br>Particularly interested in software development, as well as cybersecurity.<br>Currently persuing a Btech. degree from VIT Chennai in CSE (Specialization in AI and Robotics).<br>
+Currently working on App dev using Flutter.<br>A tech enthusiast, who has a particular habit of dual booting any Linux distro on my laptop every now and then ('cause why not).<br>Particularly interested in software development, as well as cybersecurity.<br>Currently pursuing a Btech. degree from VIT Chennai in CSE (Specialization in AI and Robotics).<br>

 ## Socials: